 Hybrid bicycle with 7 gears is included in the price of the tour.
 Electric-assist bikes are an additional $350.

 DAY 1: Check in to the Wapen fan Fryslân sailboat by 2:00 pm.
 Our home away from home holds 20 guests.
 Each room has two beds and its own bathroom.
 While sailing toward Volendam on Lake Markermeer, we’ll meet the crew and have an orientation.
 Then we will have a chance for a short warm-up bike ride.

-Get ready for a fantastic bike ride exploring sand dunes and beaches and being in the company of birds, seals, and grazing sheep.
+DAY 4: Goedemorgen!
+Get ready for a fantastic day exploring sand dunes and beaches and being in the company of birds, seals, and grazing sheep.
 Known as a cycling paradise, Texel is an island of unique flora and fauna, all of which can be seen from its 85 miles of bike paths.

 More than a third of the island is deemed nature reserve, and we‘ll explore the Dunes of Texel National Park that stretches along the entire west coast.
-At the end of the ride, we’ll visit a local brewery in Oudeschild before heading back to our boat for dinner and a cruise to the port of Den Helder on the mainland.
-27 – 30 miles.
+At the end of the ride, we’ll visit a local brewery before heading back to our boat for dinner and a cruise to the port of Den Helder on the mainland.
+27 – 30 miles ±442'.

-DAY 7: We trade our bikes for a private bus to take us to the Keukenhof Gardens.
+DAY 6: We trade our bikes for a private bus to take us to the Keukenhof Gardens today.
 Considered the most beautiful spring garden in the world, the park is open only a few weeks every year.
 You can tip-toe through 800 tulip varieties that are among the park’s 7 million blooming bulbs spread over 80 acres.
 After lunch, we'll end our day in Alkmaar, one of the oldest cities in the Netherlands, known today for its weekly cheese market.
 0 miles.